 This is an article from the San Francisco Chronicle that’s been making the rounds in the blogosphere.
-As a bartender, and a customer of bars, I have an opinion on this list of drinks and more specifically the responses of these so called ’bartenders’.
+As a bartender, and a customer of bars, I have an opinion on this list of drinks and more specifically the responses of these so-called ’bartenders’.
 This article is the specific reason bartenders will remain on the bottom of the pile and never earn any respect.
 With these attitudes, a bartender will never be more than a legalized drug dealer.
 These attitudes show that many bartenders don’t really care about the drinks and are just basically in it for the easy money.

 Drink #1: The Lemon Drop

-Paschal Smith, bartender at the Bitter End in San Francisco, says he hates making them “because of the damn sugar.”
+Paschal Smith, bartender at the Bitter End in San Francisco, says he hates making them "because of the damn sugar."
 Oh dear god, not sugar, run everyone it is going to get sticky.
 Here’s my advice, first you can, and should, wash your hands frequently behind the bar.
-If for some reason you don’t have access to soap or water, I think stickiness isn’t the big problem.
-The other thing is just make up some simple syrup and invest in a hand held juice press.
+If for some reason you don’t have access to soap or water, I think stickiness isn’t a big problem.
+The other thing is just make up some simple syrup and invest in a handheld juice press.
 You can whip out these drinks very quickly and you’ll make your guests very happy.

 Drink #2: The Manhattan

 Bartender Eric Berchtold of the Cinch in San Francisco says he doesn’t like to make Manhattans because "Too many things go into it and everyone wants them made a different way."
 Boo hoo.
 That’s the McDonald’s attitude.
 You get your burger our way and if you don’t like it, though.
 Not too many restaurants survive on this principle, it actually seems to drive customers away.
 Even McDonald’s has made advances to improve the level of customer service.
 If a line cook were to say he didn’t want to prepare dishes according to the customers' request, I don’t think that cook would be employed very long.